West Prussia: Historical population

-According to the German census of 1910, in areas that became Polish after 1918, 42% of the populace were Germans (including German military, officials and colonists), while the Polish census of 1921 found 19% of Germans in the same territory.
+According to the German census of 1910, in areas that became Polish after 1918, 42% of the populace was German (including German military, officials and colonists), while the Polish census of 1921 found 19% of Germans in the same territory.

-Contemporary sources in late 19th and early 20th centuries gave the number of Kashubians between 80,000 and 200,000.
+Contemporary sources in the late 19th and early 20th centuries gave the number of Kashubians between 80,000 and 200,000.